d-flood/criticus/README.md

 ![screenshot of the open-cbgm 'populate database' module](images/open-cbgm/populate_database_tab_screenshot.png) The two prerequisites for using the open-cbgm are:
 1. Having an XML collation file with which to feed the open-cbgm.
 This can be created by hand, but normally this will be the output of the output of the Collation Editor (see "Combine Collation Files" and "Reformat Collation File" above).
 2. Installing the open-cbgm.
-Joey has provided [excellent instructions](https://github.com/jjmccollum/open-cbgm-standalone#installation-and-dependencies) for Windows, Mac, and Linus.
+Joey has provided [excellent instructions](https://github.com/jjmccollum/open-cbgm-standalone#installation-and-dependencies) for Windows, Mac, and Linux.

 Using Criticus with the open-cbgm:
 1. The first (and one time) step is to tell Criticus where you have installed the open-cbgm, and specifically to designate the folder containing the executable files (files ending in ".exe" on Windows).